-In addition to the focusing strength, the field quality was measured for this magnet.
+In addition to the focusing strength, the field quality was measured for these magnets.
 Errors which can be more severe with the laced magnet technology are those due to unequal excitation of the poles because of uneven saturation in the polepieces at high currents.
 These errors introduce odd harmonics in the multipole fields.
 In a conventional magnet, pole excitation errors are avoided if the magnetic properties of the polepieces are identical.
-In the laced quadrupole equal pole excitation at high current is achieved by matching the strength of the permanent magnet material between the pole tips.
+In the laced quadrupole equal pole excitation at high current is achieved by matching the strength of the permanent magnet material between the pole tips, in addition to matching the polepiece properties.

 Errors due to unequal excitation of adjacent poles, such that opposite pairs of poles are equally excited, do not produce field errors.
 This error configuration will shift the value of the magnetic equipotential on the symmetry axis between the adjacent poles, but will not affect the magnet quality.
 However, unequal excitation of opposite poles violates the 90° rotational symmetry and contributes odd harmonics to the field.
 See Ref.
-2 for a detailed study of errors in multipole magnets.
+3 for a detailed study of errors in multipole magnets.

-To minimize the unequal excitation of opposite poles the permanent magnet blocks between the polepieces should be arranged so that, referring to Fig. 1, the excitation strengths of blocks 1 and 3 are matched and the excitation strengths of blocks 2 and 4 are matched.
-For this test magnet no attempt was made to match the strengths of the blocks.
-If a large number of magnets were being constructed the blocks could be sorted in the order of strength and matched appropriately.
+To minimize the unequal excitation of opposite poles the permanent magnet blocks between the polepieces were arranged so that, referring to Fig. 1, the excitation strengths of blocks 1 and 3 are matched and the excitation strengths of blocks 2 and 4 are matched.
+The blocks were sorted in the order of strength and used in pairs on opposite sides of the magnets.